font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-multicloud.md

    us-west](kubernetes-cluster-gke-federation.md#gke-us-west1)
 2. [Verify the GKE
    cluster](kubernetes-cluster-gke-federation.md#verify-the-clusters)
-3. [Create Google DNS managed zone for cluster](kubernetes-cluster-gke-federation.md#cluster-dns-managed-zone)
-4. [Download and install kubectl and kubefed2](kubernetes-cluster-gke-federation.md#download-and-install-kubectl-and-kubefed2)
+3. [Download and install kubectl and kubefed2](kubernetes-cluster-gke-federation.md#download-and-install-kubectl-and-kubefed2)
-5. [Create and verify 1 AWS Kubernetes cluster in 1 region i.e.
+4. [Create and verify 1 AWS Kubernetes cluster in 1 region i.e.
    us-east](kubernetes-cluster-aws.md)
-6. [Create and verify 1 Azure Kubernetes cluster in 1 region i.e.
+5. [Create and verify 1 Azure Kubernetes cluster in 1 region i.e.
    centralus](kubernetes-cluster-azure.md)
-7. [Deploy the federation control plane and use `kubefed2` to set up a Kubernetes federation containing each of these clusters: GKE, AWS, and Azure.](kubernetes-cluster-federation.md)
+6. [Deploy the federation control plane and use `kubefed2` to set up a Kubernetes federation containing each of these clusters: GKE, AWS, and Azure.](kubernetes-cluster-federation.md)